Federal Green Challenge

 South Central Federal Green Challenge Awards

 Recognition is an important part of the Federal Green Challenge (FGC).
-Awards are given at the regional level in the categories of Waste, Purchasing, Energy, Water, Transportation and Innovation.
+Awards were given at the regional level in the categories of Waste, Purchasing, Energy, Water and Innovation.

 In the South Central region, the 2014 award winners are the 1 Justice Park Drive Federal Building, Health Resources and Services Administration, Houston Customs House, New Orleans Customs House, Capulin Volcano National Monument and the Mike Monroney Aeronautical Center.

 1 Justice Park Drive Federal Building, General Services Administration (GSA), Houston, TX